richardlovesspaceengineering/rrut_thesis_code/README.md

 # Richard's Landscape Analysis Code Guide
 Hopefully this guide is detailed enough to get everything running without me!
-I have tested everything is working on megatron2, but in case you need to move this code over to a new machine, the steps for a new installation have also been included.
+I have tested everything is working on megatron2, but in case you need to move this code over to a new machine, the steps for a new installation on a Linux machine have also been included.

 In this guide, I will try and cover how the code works, as well as how to add new problems/suites and features.